cs3110/textbook/src/chapters/modules/exercises.md

 Write a function `first_after : calendar -> Date.t -> string` that returns the
 name of the first event that occurs strictly after the given date.
-If there is no such event, the function should raise `Not_found`, which is an exception already defined in the standard library. *Hint: there is a one-line solution that uses two functions from the `Map.S` signature.*
+If there is no such event, the function should raise `Not_found`, which is an exception already defined in the standard library. *Hint: you can do this in one-line by using a function or two from the `Map.S` signature.*

 <!--------------------------------------------------------------------------->
 {{ ex3 | replace("%%NAME%%", "sets")}}